Terms of business agreement

 - respect your confidentiality.

-As an independent insurance intermediary, we act as your agent.
+As an independent insurance intermediary, we act as your agent and strive to be impartial in advising you.
 We are subject to the law of agency, which imposes various duties on us.
-However, in certain circumstances, we may act for and owe duties of care to other parties.
+However, in certain circumstances, we may act for and owe duties of care to other involved parties or other factors may potentially compromise our ability to act in your best interests.
 We will advise you when these circumstances occur, so you will be aware of any possible conflict of interest.

 In the event that our interests conflict with a duty we owe to you, we shall refrain from taking any action until we have received your informed consent to our intended course of action.